-St Francis National School has been part of the Green School Programme since we opened in 2007, resulting in FOUR Green Flag awards for the school:
+St Francis National School has been part of the Green School Programme since we opened in 2007, resulting in SIX Green Flag awards for the school:

 The result of the work is clearly evident both inside and outside the school.
 The school grounds are in impeccable condition, and we re-cycle in every classroom.
 We even re-cycle clothes, stamps, batteries and ink cartridges for charity.
 New shrub and flower beds have been planted as part of the Green School and Per Cent for Art Project, with an outdoor classroom and garden, surrounded with wooden flower boxes.

-We are now working towards out 5th Green Flag on the theme of Biodiversity.
+We are currently working on our seventh Green Flag on the theme of Global Citizenship – Energy